Cytogenetics — Macroevolution — Macroecology

 I have authored multiple research articles in a variety of journals, and presented my work in many regional and global conferences and symposia.

-Besides my research, I am actively advocating gender equality and equity in STEM research in academia and beyond.
-With my colleagues, I have created the "iDiv Female Scientists" networking initiative in iDiv.
+Beyond research: I actively advocate equality and equity of under-represented communities, including the under-representation of women, in STEM research in academia and beyond.
+With my colleagues, I created the "iDiv Female Scientists" networking initiative in iDiv.
 Here we promote technical skills and tools to improve professional career, invite female Scientists in leadership positions to share their experience in academia, and create awareness to increase transparency of the female gap ("the leaky pipeline") in leadership positions by hosting gender-inclusive talks.